jaanga/lib/db/readme.md

 DocBrowser should be as simple and as small as possible without being too simple and too small.

 ## The Problem
-The primary way of understanding what a Gitub repository is about is via its Read Me file.
+The primary way of understanding what a GitHub repository is about is via its Read Me files.
-GitHub Read Me files are displayyed as HTML if they are written ib GitHub Markdown format.
+GitHub Read Me files are displayed as HTML if they are written in GitHub Markdown format.
-GitHub also supports the hosting of static web pages that based on HTML.
-CSS and JavaScript.
+GitHub also supports the hosting of static web pages that based on HTML, CSS and JavaScript.
-The probllem is that if you want data to appear on both the Read Me file and as a web page then you need two copies of the content - ine in Markdown and the other in HTML.
+The problem is that if you want data to appear on both the Read Me file and as a web page then you need two copies of the content - one in Markdown and the other in HTML.

 ## The Solution
-The docDrowesr library allows you to write the content once - in Markdown format - and has the comtent appear nicely formatted in both systems.
+The docBrowesr library allows you to write the content once - in Markdown format - and have the content appear nicely formatted in both systems.

+## Features
+* Fast, simple and small
+* Happily works with both Markdown and HTML
+* Displays an 'Instant Message' from a single designated source, read at run time, and displays it on all instances

 ## Road Map

-* Internal links/hashes in the content div fully operational
-* Menus always highlight apprpriately when internal links are displayed in content div
+* Menus always highlight appropriately when internal links are displayed in content div
 * Objectify/name space?